 - Think about car wash subscriptions.
 Some companies, such as Everwash, offer you plans to wash your car whenever you want, with a monthly payment.
 That way, you can save a lot of money in the long term.
 The best thing is that they have more than 700 locations available (partners) across the United States.

 If you ask me, the best way to wash your car if you live in a condo or an apartment is by washing your car at a self-service car wash station, but with the method that I have shown you above.
-Otherwise, you won’t get results.
+Otherwise, you won’t get good results.

 But that’s just my opinion, and it’s subjective.
 We all have different expectations and wishes, so make sure to pick any method that you think is the best, or try all of them and then decide which one brings the quickest and cheapest results while still keeping your car safe from scratches.